General Disclosures

 The data that forms the basis of the report comes mainly from Norðurál’s operational, environmental and safety systems.
 Efforts have been made to ensure compliance with the ESRS standards and the quality and reliability of the data to the best of our ability.
 Responsibility for data and calculations is a collaborative project between the steering committee and key area managers.

-The objectives of this analysis are:
+The objectives of the analysis are:

-• To understand the financial impact if sustainability risks materialize, and how this affects performance and investment needs.
+- To understand the financial impact if sustainability risks materialize, and how this affects performance and investment needs.

-• To strengthen decision-making and prioritization in investments that support the energy transition, carbon neutrality and circular economy.
+- To strengthen decision-making and prioritization in investments that support the energy transition, carbon neutrality and circular economy.

-• To better integrate sustainability and financial planning through updated risk management systems.
+- To better integrate sustainability and financial planning through updated risk management systems.

 Norðurál continues to develop these analyses, especially with regard to Scope 3 emissions, data collection in the supply chain and new circular solutions that support the assessment of the financial impact of sustainability risks.